AnkushSinghGandhi/super_trader_flutter/README.md

   </a>
 </p>

-Certainly!
-Here's an updated README.md file with more emphasis on the backend:

----

 # Super Trader Flutter

 Welcome to **Super Trader Flutter**, a mobile trading app built with Flutter for trading stocks and managing portfolios on the go.
 This app provides users with a convenient way to buy, sell, and track stocks using their mobile devices.